Sailors become Soldiers who become Sailors

 Privateers devastated British merchant shipping and tied down the Royal Navy |

-Some people took up smuggling, a vital way of supporting the war effort.
-Others went further and turned to privateering, attacking British merchant ships in a war that robbed the British of wealth and supplies, while boosting America’s limited resources.
-The Marblehead men played an important role in capturing more than 3,000 vessels during the war.
+Some people resorted to smuggling, a crucial way to support the war effort.
+Others went even further and turned to privateering, attacking British merchant ships in a conflict that deprived the British of wealth and supplies while boosting America’s limited resources.
+The Marblehead men played a key role in capturing more than 3,000 vessels during the war.

 Outstanding read!
 It seems the Marblehead Sailor/Soldiers could have been called Marines!!